 Then, the final addition: peas.
 Use frozen (as pictured) that you’ve already thawed out, or add snap peas and let them cook for a minute.
 I use both just depending on what I have on hand.

-You’ll remove the veggies from the skillet so that our rice has full rein of the area.
+You’ll remove the veggies from the skillet so that our rice has the entire skillet to itself.

 Here’s the most important fried rice tip that I mentioned earlier: if you want your fried rice to be, well, fried and slightly crisp with actual rice pieces (opposed to a kind of mushy rice mess), use leftover and/or cold rice.